 Influenza vaccine effectiveness is highest when the vaccine strains are well-matched to circulating virus.
-In years when the circulating virus strains vary from the vaccine strains, vaccinated HCP and their patients may still be at risk for contracting and spreading influenza infection.
+In years when the circulating virus strains vary from the vaccine strains, vaccinated HCP and their patients may have an increased risk for contracting and spreading influenza infection compared to years when the vaccine is well-matched.

-29 Vaccine efficacy can vary from year to year and from person to person, but usually some 30 protection is provided against illness or severe illness.
-There is a great deal of debate 31 regarding the effectiveness of the influenza vaccine.
-Several studies found that annual 32 immunization with a vaccine antigenically well matched to circulating strains reduced laboratory-confirmed influenza cases by 70% to 90% among healthy adults under the age of 33 65[23, 62-66].
-However, recent studies estimate that vaccine effectiveness may be 34 35 considerably lower.
-A report by Osterholm et al. reported a pooled efficacy of only 59% in adults 18-65 years old [67].
-Others have also reported reduced vaccine effectiveness in the 36 range of 45 to 75% [24].
-The lower estimates in more recent studies may reflect new 37 information regarding diagnostic testing; vaccine effectiveness is overestimated when 38 39 serology is used as an endpoint.
-While current vaccines are a critical component of reducing 1 influenza infection, an opportunity exists to provide improved vaccines with broader

-- 2 protection and increased duration of immunity.
-Additionally, novel approaches to improving - 3 influenza vaccines could result in vaccines that offer multi-year protection against numerous - 4 influenza strains, which will reduce the frequency of immunization [68-70]. - 5
+Vaccine efficacy can vary from year to year and from person to person, but usually some protection is provided against illness or severe illness.
+There is a great deal of debate regarding the effectiveness of the influenza vaccine.
+Previous studies found that annual immunization with a vaccine antigenically well matched to circulating strains reduced serologically-confirmed influenza cases by 70% to 90% among healthy adults under the age of 65 [23, 62-66].
+However, recent studies estimate that vaccine effectiveness may be considerably lower.
+Osterholm et al. reported a pooled efficacy of only 59% in adults 18-65 years old [67].
+Others have also reported reduced vaccine effectiveness in the range of 45 to 75% [24].
+The lower estimates in more recent studies may reflect new information regarding diagnostic testing; vaccine effectiveness is overestimated when serology is used as an endpoint [73].
+While current vaccines are a critical component of reducing influenza infection, an opportunity exists to provide next-generation vaccines with improved effectiveness, broader protection, and increased duration of immunity.
+Additionally, novel approaches to improving influenza vaccines could result in vaccines that offer multi-year protection against numerous influenza strains, which will reduce the frequency of immunization [68-70].